SwapnilH09/twitter-bot-collecting-tweets/README.md

 # twitter-bot-collecting-tweets
+Twitter bot to collect tweets from twitter and filtering them across hashtags and location

 #### twitter provides with good developer support to extract and filter tweets from twitter
 #### fun project to collect all tweets from twitter which expresses widespread emotions on twitter users in India